perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 4 - Deploying and Managing DNS and Group Policy.md

 > **Windows Defender** - Software that scans for viruses, spyware and malware
 > - Windows Server 2016 is the first Windows Server OS to include Windows Defender

-- Security Templates and Security Configuration and Analysisi
+- Security Templates and Security Configuration and Analysis tools that enables users to configure server-wide security
+- **User Account Control (UAC)**
+	- Designed to keep the user running in the standard user mode as a way to:
+		- More fully insulate the kernel
+		- Keep operating system and desktop files stabilized